Alan Carmody: Background and early career

 Carmody enlisted in 1940 in the Citizen Air Force of the Royal Australian Air Force.
-He was commissioned in February 1943, serving as a radar officer and was demobbed in 1945.
-He studied at the Canberra University College and graduated from the University of Melbourne with degrees in Arts (1946), Commerce (1947) and a Masters of Commerce (1950).
+He was commissioned in February 1943, serving as a radar officer and was demobilised in 1945.
+He studied at the Canberra University College and graduated from the University of Melbourne with degrees in arts (1946), commerce (1947) and a Masters of Commerce (1950).

 Public service career

 During various stages of Carmody's career, he worked within the Department of Trade and Customs; the tariff board; the department of trade where he was deputy-secretary; the department of customs and excise as comptroller-general; the department of customs and excise (later Department of Police and Customs) as head; the Department of Business and Consumer Affairs as secretary and secretary of the Department of the Prime Minister and Cabinet.

 In 1975, Carmody pushed for the establishment of an agency to be known as the Australia Police, which he would have headed initially, formed by combining the Australian Capital Territory, Northern Territory and Commonwealth police forces, roughly modelled on the Royal Canadian Mounted Police.
 The force would have dealt with smuggling and white-collar crime.
 The project never came to pass for political reasons.